Monday is a big day, with many returning to work

 All of us need to do our part to make this plan work.

 Back to those who may not get the phase one call to get back to work.
-Even the ones who get the call, capacity is reduced to 25 percent.
+Even the ones who get the call, capacity is reduced to 25%.
 That’s tough if you live on tips.
 Many companies have reduced pay of their employees to survive the drastic revenue losses.

 Our workforce is still in need.
 Nothing has changed for them.